dshivnit/cyber-security-course/cyber-security-course/4.0 Networking/DNS (Domain Name System)/DNS (Domain Name System).md

   *just note taking for the most part here, these sections will be revised at a later date so as to reduce redundancy, I understand that these types/elements have been discussed just above*
 	- A Record
 		- Resolve a "name" to an IP address on the Internet (the human-readable website name pointing to an IP address on the Internet)
+		- Maps a hostname to one if not more IPv4 addresses
 	- AAAA Record
 		- Similar to above but relating to the direction to IPv6 addresses as opposed to IPv4
 	- CNAME Record